arktypeio/arktype/pkgs/model/README.md

 -   Aliases like `"user"` or `"group"` that have been defined in your typespace
 -   Expressions consisting of one or more string definitions modified by an operator, like `"user | number"` or `"group[]?"`

-Spaces are ignored when parsing leaf definitions, so feel free to use whatever format you find most readable.

 #### Keywords

 All TypeScript keywords that can be used to represent a type are valid definitions.
 Each of the following string definitions maps directly to its corresponding TS type: